GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-waterbodies-landsat/_faqs.md

 Additionally, the Landsat satellite data on which this dataset is based has a pixel resolution of 30 metres by 30 metres.
 A pixel will only be classified as water where the pixel is almost entirely made up of water.
 For example, where rivers narrow or contain large sandbanks the pixel will incorporate these other signatures, and not be classified as water.

 Both of these factors mean that rivers are not seen as continuous features throughout DEA Waterbodies.
+Some rivers have also been split into shorter sections for ease of analysis.
 :::

 ::::{dropdown} Why are some of the waterbody polygons patchy?